suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/08-deployment.md

 _frequency: only has to be done once per project_

-4. You need to create your app in heroku first.
+4. You need to create your app in Heroku first.
 In your terminal, run

 ```shell
 heroku create my-cool-heroku-name